BloomTech-Labs/code-your-dreams-fe/README.md

   - Verify that the links open in a new tab/window in the browser.
 - Change the material type to the other type not used.
   - Verify that the type changes in the table.
-- Delete the material from the course.
-  - Verify that the table row for the type is removed from the table.
 - Mark the course as visible.
   - Verify in both on the Course page (course table "eyeball") and on the course detail page (hidden alert banner is gone).
+- Create a second course.
+  - Verify that the new course appears on the table.

 #### Chapter admin